-Llvmlite will be kept compatible with Python 2.7, 3.4 and later under at least Windows, macOS and Linux.
-It needs to be compatible only with the currently supported LLVM version-the 3.8 series.
+Llymlite will be kept compatible with Python 3.6 and later under at least Windows, macOS and Linux.

 We do not expect contributors to test their code on all platforms.
 Pull requests are automatically built and tested using Travis-CI, which addresses Linux compatibility.
 Other operating systems are tested on an internal continuous integration platform at Anaconda®.